hrdip/Django-Advanced-Blog/README.md

   Introduction
 </h1>
 <p>
-  This repository includes all the source code, and will be here as a refrencefor
+  This repository includes all the source code, and will be here as a refrence for
   further projects.
 </p>
 <h1 id="curriculm">